 - lastUpdate: a date-time that identifies when a resource was last modified in the SERVER.
 If no modifications were made after the resource's creation, the value in this field will be the creation date.
-Nullable. - dataProvider: a url that identifies the organization responsible for the data about a resource and who can be contacted in case of questions or issues regarding it.
-Nullable.
+Nullable. - dataProvider: a url that identifies the organization responsible for provide the resource's data to the SERVER.
+The data provider field is intended to offer basic data traceability, for example, allowing users to contact providers regarding questions or issues with a resource's data.
+The data provider field should not be interpreted as the data author, as these two may differ.
+The data provider may be the the organization providing the SERVER itself.
+Non-nullable.

 For example, the URL "http://tourism.opendatahub.bz.it/" would be used to represent that a resource has been modified by the OpenDataHub platform.